ArikKarim/arikkarim.github.io/README.md

 ## ℹ️ Overview

 I made this site for two reasons: (1) to practice/refine my HTML/CSS/JS skills and (2) to streamline my research and writing work into a clean website.
-I wanted to make a simple, one-page website that gave you everything you needed to know about me——without the hassle of switching pages!
+I wanted to make a simple, one-page website that gave you everything you needed to know about me—without the hassle of switching pages!
 There are small notes of nuance, from the hover-color changes for the social media hyperlinks to the rounded toggle button to switch between Light and Dark mode.

 ## 🚀 Navigating the Site's Footer Hyperlinks